God’s School of Life

 Thou shalt tread upon the lion and adder: the young lion and the dragon shalt thou trample under feet.
 Because he hath set his love upon me, therefore will I deliver him: I will set him on high, because he hath known my name [nature].

-To have the name of God is far beyond just calling ourselves Christians!
-Name means nature, and the nature of God in man takes a lifetime of education and training for those of us called and dedicated to His purposes in the earth.
-We are to be like Him, displaying His love and mercy for all, His redemptive justice giving hope to the downtrodden and those who have lost their way.
-He will have such a people, that is His plan.
+To have the name, the nature of God worked within is far beyond just calling ourselves Christians.
+The nature of God dwelling in man takes a lifetime of education and training for those of us called and dedicated to His purposes in the earth.
+We are to be like Him, displaying His love and mercy for all.
+We are the evidence of His redemptive justice that gives hope to the downtrodden, to those who have lost their way.
+He will have such a people; that is His plan.

-Some of us always have a list of questions we are asking of the Lord and many are answered as we walk with Him and talk with Him.
-Indubitably, there are also questions He will only answer on the other side of this life, or they will no longer matter.
-We wonder about the meaning of the words He used, the writings of those whom He has given wisdom and knowledge for the rest of us, and His school of life is endlessly fascinating and rewarding!
+Some of us always have a list of questions we are asking of the Lord.
+Many are answered as we walk with Him and talk with Him.
+There are also questions He will only answer on the other side of this life, or by then, they will no longer matter.
+We often wonder about the meaning of the words He used, the stories of the Bible, the application of His teachings to our daily lives.
+The writings of those whom He has given wisdom and knowledge for the rest of us as well as the Bible provides endlessly fascinating and rewarding learning for all who seek it.

 And so the Lord says, ‘These people say they are mine.
 They honor me with their lips, but their hearts are far from me.
 And their worship of me is nothing but man-made rules learned by rote.’
 Isaiah 29:13 NLT